The Secret Life of Salvador Dalí

-The Secret Life of Salvador Dalí is an autobiography by the internationally renowned artist Salvador Dalí published in 1942 by Dial Press.
+The Secret Life of Salvador Dalí is an autobiography by the artist Salvador Dalí published in 1942 by Dial Press.
 The book was written in French and translated into English by Haakon Chevalier.
 It covers his family history, his early life, and his early work up through the 1930s, concluding just after Dalí's return to Catholicism and just before the global outbreak of the Second World War.
 The book is over 400 pages long and contains numerous detailed illustrations.
 It has attracted both editorial praise as well as criticism, notably from George Orwell.

 Contents

 Dalí opens the book with the statement: "At the age of six I wanted to be a cook.
 At seven I wanted to be Napoleon.
 And my ambition has been growing steadily since."
 According to Time, Dalí wrote with a highly detailed, methodical style that layered words the same way as paint.
 For example, he states in an early section about his childhood home: